Principia Health Sciences / est. 2020 / Cary, NC

 One governed record.

 At the heart of CuRE is one governed OMOP record.
-The suite reads the way evidence flows: collected at sites and from patients, governed into one record, operated and monitored, analyzed, and submitted.
+The suite reads the way evidence flows: collected at sites and from patients, governed into one record, operated and monitored, analyzed, submitted, and carried into portfolio and market-access decisions.
 Every product appears once, in the stage where it does its work.

 One governed record across every product · OMOP CDM v5.4 Explore the full platform